Whats is acrylic?

 As compared to most other synthetics, acrylics are less strong and are not resistant to matting.

 The other not-so-good thing about acrylics is that they are easily stained by grease and oil.
 However, it is easy to clean these with water and mild detergent.
 With these, you will not leave any scratches on the sheets.

 The other disadvantage of using acrylic is distortion.
 This happens because acrylics bend easily during construction.

 The other drawback that you will have to deal with once you have decided to switch to acrylics is the expense.
 Acrylic especially if you decide to go for custom styles for example when construction aquariums will cost you much more than glass.
 However, the truth is that acrylic plastic is worth the cost.
 With proper care and maintenance, it will not let you down regardless of where you are using it.
-At the end of the day, the end result will be more attractive, have a better quality and top of the art workmanship.
+At the end of the day, the end result will be more attractive, have better quality, and top of the art workmanship.

-The other minor disadvantages of using acrylic are that their impact resistance is not at par, they have a poor solvent resistance, flexible grades of acrylics are not available, acrylic is subject to cracking through stress and have a low continuous service temperature.
+The other minor disadvantages of using acrylic are that their impact resistance is not at par, they have a poor solvent resistance, flexible grades of acrylics are not available, acrylic is subject to cracking through stress, and have a low continuous service temperature.

 Is acrylic safe?

 Goods made from these plastics generally aren’t as durable, so they’re rarely listed as unbreakable.
 SAN is dishwasher safe, but acrylic will generally be labeled hand wash only.